Hi, I’m Gerry aka The Branding Evangelist

 Not getting into clubs wasn’t that big of a deal as every year my dad would take my older brother and me (he passed away as have my parents) to the annual Michigan State Fair on Woodward Ave.

 - There I got to see even more Motown stars.
-The Four Tops, Mary Wells, Martha and the Vandellas, The Spinners, and The Isley Brothers, just to name a few
+The Four Tops, Mary Wells, Jr. Walker & the All Stars, Martha and the Vandellas, The Spinners, and The Isley Brothers, just to name a few

 - And, in 1969, I saw and jammed to a new Motown group called the Jackson Five (featuring a little kid named Michael Jackson).
 Wow!